Burrowing Owl

 Range

-There are two main populations of the burrowing owl; the Western and Florida.
-The Western populations can be found throughout the Western United States during the summer months.
+There are two subspecies of burrowing owls in the USA: Western and Florida burrowing owls.
+The Western subspecies can be found throughout the Western United States during the summer months.
 The Western population can be found summering throughout much of Colorado in suitable habitats, though they are more common on the eastern short-grass prairies.
+Burrowing owls arrive in Colorado during March - May each year and depart again during August - October.

 Habitat

 The burrowing owl usually lives in dry, open areas with short grasses and no trees.
-They nest and live in underground burrows created by prairie dogs, ground squirrels and badgers.
-Burrowing owls can be found where suitable burrows exist on golf courses, cemeteries, airports, vacant lots, university campuses, and pastures.
+They nest in underground burrows created by prairie dogs, ground squirrels and badgers.
+Burrowing owls can be found where suitable burrows exist on pastures, golf courses, cemeteries, and airports, but they are far more common on active prairie dog colonies.
+Owlets first emerge from the nest burrow at 10 - 14 days, before they can fly.
+The young fledge in 6 weeks but generally remain in the vicinity of the nest until late summer or fall.

 Diet